worldbank/GEEST/README.md

 **Steps 1 – 9 will have to be repeated for all hazard types**.

-10. Once all hazard types have been processed, enter aggregated raster output file name.
+10. Once all hazard types have been processed, enter the aggregated raster output file name.

-11. Click "Aggregate" button to run the algorithm.
+11. Click the "Aggregate" button to run the algorithm.

 12. Status text next to the "Execute" button will appear and let you know once processing is complete.